Look at your to-do list… How does it make you feel?

 I’m obsessed with powerful platforms that are INCREDIBLY easy to use and have a beautiful interface so I use ToDoist to organize my tasks.

-In fact, a lot of people complain that there’s TOO MUCH white space.
+In fact, a lot of people complain that there’s TOO MUCH white space in the app.

 I like it.

-Honestly, this is my third year upgrading and I continue to because I love ToDoist… I’ll happily pay the $30 if it’s going to save me HOURS of stress and frustration.
+Honestly, this is my fourth year upgrading and I continue to upgrade because I love ToDoist… I’ll happily pay the $30 if it’s going to save me HOURS of stress and frustration.

 Organizing Your To-Do List